 Taryn Wilks of Sustainable Aotea has produced an on-island video using the trap boxes and the T-Rex rat traps which are available from the island Trap Libraries.
 She explains how and where to set them for effective trapping.

 You can get the traps and trap boxes free if you record your data.
 Recording catches let you work out rat movement over time which then helps to make your trapping efforts more targeted and therefore more effective.
 You can record your data, either by registering online at Trap NZ or just write down the date and how many you caught.
 Then each month send that information to firstname.lastname@example.org or to PO Box 35, Okiwi, Great Barrier Island 0960.
-If you do not wish to record your data, you can purchase the traps ($8) and boxes ($10).
+If you do not wish to record your data, you can purchase the traps for up to $8 and the trap boxes up to $10 - the price is up to each individual Trap Library.
+Ask them for their prices.

 Mulberry Grove School | Ally Gibbs | phone 4290 475 | email@example.com